Divorce Magazine Canada & Life Changes Magazine

 “It totally makes sense for you to feel that way.
 Mommy would feel the same way if that happened to me”.

-We keep the conversation fact based.
+Keep the conversation fact based.
 Address what your child is saying, and then address their feelings about it.

-I also had to take a step back and remember that children are drawn to the love and attention of their parents.
+I can’t say that having these conversations with your children will be easy.
+Try to be mindful of the fact that children are drawn to the love and attention of both parents.
 It’s biological.
 It’s instinctual.
 No matter how badly the other parent treats them, they will still look for their love and attention.
-On top of everything else our children are already feeling and experiencing, the last thing we want to do is make them feel guilty for this.
+On top of everything else these children are already feeling and experiencing, the last thing we want to do is make them feel guilty for this.

 And the most important reason I would say we do not want to undermine the other parent is to preserve your own relationship with your child.
 Despite what your child does or doesn’t tell you, you don’t always know their perspective of the other parent.
 We do not want to put them in a position where they feel they either have to defend the other parent or defend you, or feel that they have to choose sides.